A baby after Rb

 If the results show that the baby does not need eye checks then we can cancel that appointment.
-The appointment for the first eye check would be made at two or four weeks of age, depending on the family history.
+The appointment for the first eye check would be made as soon as possible after the birth and within seven days, depending on the family history.

 Testing for retinoblastoma in pregnancy

 Testing in a pregnancy for retinoblastoma can only be done if genetic testing has previously been carried out in the family, and the results mean that a test in pregnancy would be possible.